Amazon adds 5% 'fuel and inflation surcharge' to seller fees – KION546

 Associated Press

-Amazon said Wednesday it will add a 5% “fuel and inflation surcharge” to fees it charges third-party sellers who use the retailer’s fulfillment services as the company faces rising costs.
-The company said in an announcement on its website that the added fees will take effect on April 28 and are subject to change.
+Amazon says it will add a 5% “fuel and inflation surcharge” to fees it charges third-party sellers who use the retailer’s fulfillment services.
+The move comes as the e-commerce giant faces rising costs.
+Seattle-based Amazon said Wednesday on its website that the added fees will take effect April 28 and are subject to change.
 Federal data released Tuesday showed inflation hit 8.5% in March, its fastest pace in more than 40 years.
 Amazon said its new fees will apply to both apparel and non-apparel items.
 The fees will also apply to products ordered before April 28, but are shipped and delivered after that date.